7frank/cookiecutter-template-generator/README.md

 - (2) ☑ <strike>create cli with cmd-ts & zod that takes a config.ts or json file instead of the currently hard coded version</strike>
   - fix bug that prevents loading config files dynamically
 - (3) write tests that also function as bare examples
+- (4) add some asciinema example that showcases a minimal example